 The Group regularly monitors its compliance with these covenants, is up to date with the scheduled repayments of the term loans and does not consider it probable that the bank will exercise its discretion to demand repayment for so long as the Group continues to meet these requirements.
-Further details of the Group's management of liquidity risk are set out in note 5(d).
-As at 31 December 2014 none (2013: none) of the covenants relating to drawn down facilities had been breached.
+Further details of the Group's management of liquidity risk are set out in note 5(d) to the financial statemens.
+As at 31 December 2015 none (2014: none) of the covenants relating to drawn down facilities had been breached.

-34. OPERATING LEASE PAYMENT COMMITMENTS
+35. OPERATING LEASE PAYMENT COMMITMENTS